Laura Hambley, Ph.D.

 Laura is skilled in many types of career/testing/assessments, which she tailors to each individual’s needs.
 Alongside testing, she also incorporates various exercises and discussion to help people find their ideal career direction.
 Laura believes a person’s career is one of the most important choices in their life, and that time and effort should be taken to help each person find a fulfilling career direction.

 In addition to her Master’s in Counselling Psychology, Laura holds a Ph.D. in Industrial/Organizational Psychology from the University of Calgary.
 She is a Registered Psychologist with the College of Alberta Psychologists, as well as a member of the Psychologists’ Association of Alberta.

 Dr. Laura Hambley enjoys contributing to practical research in the field of career development.
-One example is a grant project from CERIC (Canadian Education and Research Institute for Counselling) investigating maternity leave career transitions in Canada, which will lead to guidebooks for women and employers.
 As an Adjunct Professor of Psychology at the University of Calgary, Laura supervises the research projects of Honour’s students.
 She also collaborates on research about distributed workers and the personality traits that predict success when working from a distance.
 When research can make a difference to the careers and lives of various groups, Laura is especially interested in contributing.